Construction Site Power and Lighting

 The best onsite power option to help green builders be more sustainable is solar.
 Solar is the cheapest and most efficient alternative energy available.
 Furthermore, the market continues to grow as solar component prices fall, technology evolves and demand shifts.

-The main regulations that are pushing demand for solar power and lighting at construction sites are noise ordinances and emissions standards.
+The main regulations that are pushing demand for solar power and lighting at construction sites are noise ordinances and emission standards.

 Gas/diesel generators and light towers can be quite noisy, producing prohibited usage or requiring permits.
 This makes the solar alternatives a viable option to meet the needs that arise from these regulations.
 As solar generators and solar light towers are silent in their operation, construction managers can extend working hours without disturbance to the community.